Costs and benefits of authentication advice: Benefits model

 We have chosen to use this `opposite' method as it appears the logical comparison for most pieces of advice.
 The downside is that the opposite can, in a few cases, be too `strict'.
 For example, the opposite of ``do not include names'' and ``don't repeat characters'' are ``include names'' and ``repeat characters'' respectively, both unnatural pieces of advice.
 Two pieces of advice had ambiguous opposites.
 The opposite of ``write down safely'' could either be ``don't write down'' or ``write down, but not safely''.
 In this case, we chose to consider the opposite as ``don't write down''.
 Similarly, we choose the opposite of ``alter and reuse passwords'' to be that reuse is allowed even without altering.

 As said, for our purposes in this paper we identify the increase or decrease in the chance of attack by comparing to the opposite of the specific piece of advice.
-However, in a real-world situation a proposed policy could simply be compared in light of the former policy in place.
-In this case if should be relatively easy to determine whether there are increases or decreases in security from the previous policy.
+However, in a real-world situation a proposed policy could simply be compared in light of the current/previous policy in place.

-No matter what baseline method is chosen the discussions in Appendix~\ref{app:comb} and \cite{hazel_github} should be relevant.
+No matter what baseline method is chosen, the discussions provided in our supplementary material~\cite{hazel_github} should be relevant when assessing benefits.